dkaushik95/probable-octo-tribble/Readme.md

 ## The quiz app

 ## Description
-In this lab, we will use what we learn't and create a backend for a quiz app.
-We have a frontend for the quiz app which will load all the quiz information and allow a user to select the answers and send it to receive a score.
+In this lab, we will use what we learned and create a backend for a quiz app.
+We have a frontend for the quiz app, which will load all the quiz information and allow a user to select the answers and send them to receive a score.
 It doesn't work yet because there are some of the things you have to do.

 ## Setup